 If symptoms are severe or progressive, or the spinal cord is compressed as a result of the condition, surgery will likely be needed to correct the problem.
 During the surgical procedure, your surgeon will remove any disc, bone, or tissue that is compressing the nerves and spinal cord.
 In many cases, the vertebrae in the affected area are fused together to decompress as well as improve stability in the spine.
 In certain cases, non-fusion techniques such as a laminoplasty or disc replacement can be utilized to preserve motion.

-At Austin Spine, we offer a full range of surgical and nonsurgical treatment options for neck pain.
+At Austin Spine, our top-rated physicians offer a full range of surgical and nonsurgical treatment options for neck pain.
 If neck pain interferes with your everyday life or occurs alongside symptoms like tingling, numbness, or weakness, a proper diagnosis can help you get the treatment you need to alleviate those symptoms.
 If you would like to learn more about our treatment options for neck pain, or would like to schedule an appointment with one of our specialists, please contact our office at (512) 347-7463.